VirgilSecurity/ionic-admin-nodejs/README.md

 * MAC Authentication
 * Basic Authentication

-In order to use Bearer authentication, an administrator must first create an API Key.
+In order to use **Bearer authentication**, an administrator must first create an API Key.
 Once created, a "Secret Token" is provided and should be copied and stored securely.
 The "Secret Token" must be securely provided (i.e. via environment variable) as `auth.secretToken` option to the `Client` constructor along with `auth.type` option equal to `'bearer'`:

 ```javascript
 const client = new Client({